arunrr/vidly/README.md

 # vidly
-A react app that displays list of movie information.
+A react app that provides movie rental facility.